NFPA 1221: Pathway Survivability & ERCES Standards

 • No fire-rating requirements

-• Determined by AHJ based on risk assessment
+• AHJ determines applicability based on risk assessment

-Pathways must maintain functionality for a minimum of 2 hours during a fire:
+Pathways must maintain functionality for a minimum of 2 hours during a fire, regardless of sprinkler status:

 • Protected by listed 2-hour electrical circuit protective systems